ellmetha/pasty-experiment/README.rst

 This project use Webpack_ and Webpacker_ to bundle the assets of the application.
 Client-side scripts and stylesheets are respectively written using **vanilla JS** and Sass_.
-By now all the tools necessary to work on the assets of this project should've been installed by now (the ``bin/setup`` command normally should've taken care of it - otherwise it is still possible to do a quick ``yarn install``).
+By now all the tools necessary to work on the assets of this project should've been installed (the ``bin/setup`` command normally should've taken care of it - otherwise it is still possible to do a quick ``yarn install``).

 In development, Webpacker will compile bundle automatically.
 That being said, it is possible to use a hot reloading server if you need to make frequent